PANNC.ORG

 Clean-up Participation Required.
 Everyone must help cleanup darts at the end of the day.

-Rules of Combat:
+Core Rules of Combat:

 • One Hit And You're Out!
 A single hit from a projectile or boffer tags you out.